 There are at least 14 subspecies of Buteo jamaicensis.
 These subspecies are separated based on differences in their color and differences in where they breed and spend the winter.

 Red-tailed hawks are 48 to 65 centimeters in length.
-Their wingspan is approximately 4 feet.
+Their wingspan is approximately 4 feet, or 122 centimeters.
 Their underbelly is lighter than the rest of the body, with a dark band across it.
 The cere (the soft skin at the base of the beak), the legs and the feet are all yellow.
 The tail is brownish-red, and it is this trait that gives red-tailed hawks their name.

 Females and males are similar in appearance, but females are 25% larger than males.
 This kind of sexual dimorphism, where females are larger than males, is common in birds of prey.
 Red-tailed hawks range from light auburn to deep brown in color.

 Immature red-tailed hawks look similar to adults.
-Immatures usually have yellowish eyes that become dark brown as they get older and they have not acquired the rusty red tail (retrices) feathers yet.
-The tale feathers usually appear to look dark brown and have bands across the feathers.
-Tail feathers are also longer and will become shorter when the red tail feathers grow in.
+Immatures usually have yellowish-gray eyes that become dark brown as adults and have not acquired the rusty red tail (retrices) feathers yet, they usually appear to look dark brown.

-Habitat/Range: They are found throughout the US and Canada, and into Mexico and Central America.
-Many birds are year round occupants in their habitats although the birds of the far north migrate south during the winter to find food.
+Native only to the Nearctic region.
+They are found throughout the US and Canada, and into Mexico and Central America.
+Many birds are year round occupants although the birds of the far north migrate south during the fall to escape the harsh winter.

-Red-tailed hawks inhabit a wide range of habitats over a wide range of altitudes.
-These habitats are typically open areas with scattered, elevated perches, and include scrub desert, plains, and mountain grasslands, agricultural fields, pastures, urban parks, patchy coniferous and deciduous woodlands, and tropical rainforests.
+Red-Tailed Hawks inhabit a wide range of habitats over a wide range of altitudes.
+These habitats are typically open areas with scattered, elevated perches, and include scrub desert, plains, and montane grasslands, agricultural fields, pastures, urban parks, patchy coniferous and deciduous woodlands, and tropical rainforests.
 Red-tailed hawks prefer to build their nests at the edge of forests, in wooded fence rows, or in large trees surrounded by open areas.

-Red-tailed hawk nests are usually 28 to 38 inches in diameter.
-They are sometimes used for several years, and can be up to 3 feet tall.
-The male and female construct the nest together high in a tree.
-They are sometimes built on cliff ledges or artificial structures such as on buildings.
-The nests are constructed of twigs and lined with natural materials such as bark or corn husks.
+RTH nests can be up to 3 feet tall.
+The male and female construct the nest in a tall tree, a cliff ledges, or a building.
+The nests are made of twigs and lined with bark, pine needles, and other soft plant matter.
 Fresh bark, twigs, and pine needles are deposited into the nest throughout the breeding season to keep the nest clean.

 The female lays 1 to 5 eggs around the first week of April.
-The eggs are laid approximately every other day and are incubated for 28 to 35 days.
+The eggs are laid and incubated for 28 to 35 days.
 Both parents incubate the eggs.
-Males may spend less time incubating than females, but bring food to the female while she is on the nest.
+Males may bring food to the female while she is on the nest.
+The young are altricial at hatching.
+During the nestling stage, the female broods the young, and the male provides most of the food.
+The female feeds the nestlings by regurgitating her food.

 The chicks begin to leave the nest after 42 to 46 days.
 After they leave the nest, young red-tailed hawks usually stay in one place, close to their parents.
 They begin to fly about 3 weeks after they first begin to leave the nest, and begin to catch their own food 6 to 7 weeks after that.
 They become completely independent from their parents by about 10 weeks after fledging, at about 112 to 116 days old.

-- Red tail hawks have binocular vision (both eyes are located on front of the head and focus on the same thing).
+- Have binocular vision (both eyes are located on front of the head and focus on the same thing).

 - Eyesight is about 7 times better than humans